 If you’re a serious hiker and camper, you could easily plan an entire trip around trekking the Laugavegur Trail, a 55 km route known for winding through magnificent and wildly varying sights, including past Eyjafjallajökull volcano.

-We also highly recommend that on your journey you stop by the Blue Lagoon natural geothermic hot springs for a spa experience unlike any other.
+A trip to Iceland also wouldn't be complete without visiting the Blue Lagoon natural geothermic hot springs for a spa experience unlike any other.

 When to Go:

 Despite what the name suggests, Iceland isn’t a frozen tundra year-round.
 Instead you should expect a cooler, but overall temperate climate, similar to southern coastal Alaska.
 This makes Iceland great to visit year-round, with each season offering something different for tourists to enjoy.
 The weather may change quickly so pack smart and dress in layers.
 Pay special attention to having waterproof garments – especially when exploring waterfalls!